MicrosoftDocs/intellicode/docs/custom-model-faq.md

 Currently, only C# users in Visual Studio 2017 version 15.7 and higher can take advantage of training models on their own code in the experimental preview.
 We'll track feedback on the experience of C# and refine the training service as we proceed.

-Other languages and tools (Visual Studio: C++, Java, XAML; Visual Studio Code: JavaScript, TypeScript, Python, and XAML) are currently supported with models pre-trained on a large number of open-source codebases.
+Other languages and tools are currently supported with models pre-trained on a large number of open-source codebases.
+These languages are:

+**Visual Studio**: C#, C++, and XAML

+**Visual Studio Code**: Java, JavaScript, Python, and TypeScript

 ## Q. Can I opt out and have my models removed?